CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

 ### Task 5: Define group chat strategies

-Now you need to provide the logic used to determine which agent should be selected to take the next turn in a conversation, and when the conversation should be ended.
+In this task, you’ll implement the conversation flow control between agents.
+Specifically, you’ll define the selection logic to determine which agent should take the next turn based on the chat history, and the termination logic to decide when the conversation should end once the goal has been achieved.

 Let's start with the **SelectionStrategy**, which identifies which agent should take the next turn.